bjfupoplar/PlantPseudo/README.md

 - pep: contains a FASTA file for all the proteins in the species;
 - gff: The GFF (General Feature Format) format consists of one line per feature, each containing 9 columns of data, plus optional track definition lines.
 The following documentation is based on the Version 3 specifications.
 - repeatMaskedGff: if provided, the pipeline will identifty helitron-associated pseudogenes.
 (The file is the output of RepeatMasker, which is a gff3 format )
+- lncrna: The lncrna position, if provided, the pipeline will identify the distance between pseudogenes/genes and lncRNAs.
 # Run the pipeline:

 First go to the folder PlantPseudo/bin, and run with  command line in the form of:
-- perl  pseudopipe.pl  --scriptDir [script dir] --gff [gff file] --pep [input pep dir] --rawFa [rawFa dir] --repeatMaskedFa [repeatMaskedFa dir] --fasta34Dir [fasta34 dir] --MCSDir [MCScanX dir] --repeatMaskedGff (optional) --outDir [result dir]
+- perl  pipeline.pl  --scriptDir [script dir] --gff [gff file] --pep [input pep] --lnrna [lnrna file] --rawFa [rawFa] --repeatMaskedFa [repeatMaskedFa] --fasta34Dir [fasta34 dir] --MCSDir [MCScanX dir] --repeatMaskedGff (optional) --outDir [result dir]

 Examples using the sample.data is as follow:

-1. perl pipeline.pl --scriptDir ../script --gff ../sample.data/genome.gff3 --pep ../sample.data/sample.pep --rawFa ../sample.data/raw.fa --repeatMaskedFa ../sample.data/repmasked.fa --eValueE 5 --idenThresh 20 --lenThresh 30 --proThresh 0.05 --qs 1 --mLenPse 50 --mLenIntron 50 --dirfile pathfile.txt --repeatMaskedGff ../sample.data/Ptrichocarpa.chr.fa.out --outDir ../result
+1. perl pipeline.pl --scriptDir ../script --gff ../sample.data/genome.gff3 --pep ../sample.data/sample.pep --lncrna lncrna.gff --rawFa ../sample.data/raw.fa --repeatMaskedFa ../sample.data/repmasked.fa --eValueE 5 --idenThresh 20 --lenThresh 30 --proThresh 0.05 --qs 1 --mLenPse 50 --mLenIntron 50 --dirfile pathfile.txt --repeatMaskedGff ../sample.data/Ptrichocarpa.chr.fa.out --outDir ../result
-2. perl pipeline.pl --scriptDir ../script --gff ../sample.data/genome.gff3 --pep ../sample.pep --rawFa ../sample.data/raw.fa --repeatMaskedFa ../sample.data/repmasked.fa --eValueE 5 --idenThresh 20 --lenThresh 30 --proThresh 0.05 --qs 1 --mLenPse 50 --mLenIntron 50 --dirfile pathfile.txt --outDir ../result
+2. perl pipeline.pl --scriptDir ../script --gff ../sample.data/genome.gff3 --pep ../sample.pep --lncrna lncrna.gff --rawFa ../sample.data/raw.fa --repeatMaskedFa ../sample.data/repmasked.fa --eValueE 5 --idenThresh 20 --lenThresh 30 --proThresh 0.05 --qs 1 --mLenPse 50 --mLenIntron 50 --dirfile pathfile.txt --outDir ../result

 # Output:

-- result: the result pseudogene table
+- result1: final.pg.xl (the result pseudogene table)
+- result2: Pg.Pseudo.distance.xls (The distance betwen pseudogene and lncRNAs)
+- result3: Gene.Pseudo.distance.xls (The distance betwen gene and lncRNAs)
+- result4: Gene.Classifcation.xls (The classfication of lncRNAs according to the postion which closer to genes)
+- result5: Pg.Classfication.xls (The classfication of lncRNAs according to the postion which closer to pseudogenes)

 The output can be found at result/final.pg.xls, given the above command line.